big-jr/installpy/README.md

 A script to install a newer version of Python on the Raspberry Pi.

+## Why Use This Script?

+There are two reasons to use this script:
+- It saves you a lot of typing when you want to update the version of Python on your Raspberry Pi, because you have to build it.
+- It handles the problem with `zlib` that you'll probably encounter during the build process, and then spend hours looking for on the web.

 ## To Use The Script

 Before you do anything else, you'll need to install the `zlib` packages to handle the Zlib compression used in the Python source code: